kstagaman/helpers/README.md

 - `get.divisors`: Get the divisors of an integer
 - `min2time`: Convert minutes in decimal form to (years), days, hours, minutes, and seconds
 - `prev.tbl`: Previews the first n rows and columns from an array, matrix, data.frame...etc.
 Like `head` but also limits the columns shown, not just the rows.
+- `replace.dt.NAs`: Replaces all NAs in an object of class data.table with 0 (or another replacement)
 - `right.triangle`: Given the lenghts of two sides of a right triangle, returns the third (via the Pythagorean theorem)
 - `sec2time`: Convert seconds in decimal form to (years), days, hours, minutes, and seconds
 - `unavailable.packages`: Finds packages loaded (via `library` or `require`) by a script and determines which ones are not installed.
 Installs missing packages by default.
 - `write.installed.packages`: Lists and writes all installed packages to a file.

+## Notes

+The function `unavailable_packages` has the option to install missing packages [bioconductor's](https://www.bioconductor.org/) `BiocManager::install`.
+To utilize, you can install with `install.packages("BiocManager")`.

+The function `replace.dt.NAs` is only for use with table created with the `data.table` [package](https://github.com/Rdatatable/data.table).